Let’s get real for a moment.

 NBC’s popular television show The Voice, illustrates this point well.
 On the show, celebrity judges must face away from contestants during the initial selection process.
 This allows the judges to listen intently to the way a given contestant sounds, instead of being distracted by their overall appearance, or other factors.
 In the same way, when you are evaluating which candidate will become part of your team, you need to focus on the underlying talent, just as much as how well you like them during an interview.

 One of the best ways to do this is to require relevant pre-employment skills testing.
 These should include personality and behavioral tests, as well as sales skills tests.
-The right testing combined with proper vetting and targeted interviews can go a long way towards placing the right candidate in the right sales role.
+The right testing combined with proper vetting and a targeted good interview can go a long way towards placing the right candidate in the right sales role.

 By using a thoughtful multi-step process, you can better weed out poor performers, before you hire them, saving you headaches down the road.
 It also allows you to fill your team with sales representatives that have what it takes to meet sales goals month after month.
 For more about separating the wheat from the chaff and building strong teams, please follow our blog.

 A poor hire can cost you in lost opportunities and revenues.
-When you absolutely must hire the best of the best, call us at 214-720-9922 or email firstname.lastname@example.org.
-At ProActivate, we know how to link top talent with forward thinking companies.
-We have worked with Fortune 500 companies as well as small startup business to help improve their top line.
+When you absolutely must hire the best of the best, call us for help with recruiting services at 214-720-9922 or email [email protected] At ProActivate, we know how to link top talent with forward thinking companies.
+We have worked with Fortune 500 companies as well as small startup businesses to help improve their top line.